2023 Best Allied Health Professions Trade Schools in Nebraska

 Our 2023 rankings named University of Nebraska Medical Center the best school in Nebraska for allied health professions students.
 Located in the large city of Omaha, UNMC is a public school with a small student population.

-The excellent programs at Clarkson College helped the school earn the #2 place on this year’s ranking of the best allied health professions schools in Nebraska.
+You’ll join some of the best and brightest minds around you if you attend Clarkson College.
+The school came in at #2 on this year’s Best Allied Health Professions Trade Schools in Nebraska list.
 Located in the large city of Omaha, Clarkson College is a private not-for-profit college with a small student population.

 Read full report on Allied Health Professions at Creighton University

-You’ll be in good company if you decide to attend Nebraska Wesleyan University.
-It ranked #5 on our 2023 Best Allied Health Professions Trade Schools in Nebraska list.
-Located in the city of Lincoln, NWU is a private not-for-profit school with a small student population.
+You’ll join some of the best and brightest minds around you if you attend Nebraska Wesleyan University.
+The school came in at #5 on this year’s Best Allied Health Professions Trade Schools in Nebraska list.
+Located in the city of Lincoln, NWU is a private not-for-profit college with a small student population.

 Read full report on Allied Health Professions at Nebraska Wesleyan University